Meet The Team

 RBT

-Lourdes has been in the ABA field for 2 years and as an RBT for a year.
+Lourdes has been in the ABA field for 6 years.
 Lourdes has worked with children ranging from 2-7 years old.
-Lourdes has a bachelor’s degree in Psychology from Bellarmine University.
+Lourdes has a bachelor's degree in psychology from Bellarmine University.
 Lourdes has also worked as a paraprofessional for a school.
 Lourdes enjoys watching a variety of shows, going for walks, and reading during her free time.

 Yami